ganeshh123/notion-pdf-export/README.md

     ![downloaded_program](docs/downloaded_program.jpg)
 2. In [Notion](https://notion.so), place all the pages you wish to export into one page and click Export, choose 'HTML' and ensure 'Include Subpages' is on.
     ![notion-export](docs/notion-export.jpg)
 3. Extract the export to find a list of HTML files and folders for each page.
-Place the HTML files with folders containing images in the same folder as 'notion-pdf-export.exe' (Windows) or 'notion-pdf-export' (macOS).
+Place the HTML files with folders containing images in the same folder as `notion-pdf-export.exe` (Windows) or `notion-pdf-export` (macOS).
     ![placing-markdown-files](docs/placing-html-files.jpg)
-4. Double Click 'notion-pdf-export.exe' (Windows) or 'notion-pdf-export' (macOS) and wait for the process to be completed.
+4. Double click `notion-pdf-export.exe` (Windows) or `notion-pdf-export` (macOS) and wait for the process to be completed.
     ![running-program](docs/running-program.jpg)
     If nothing happens, you may need to go to macOS security settings and click 'Open Anyway':
     ![macOS_security](docs/macos_security.jpg)
-5. All the individual pages can be found converted into PDF Documents inside the pdfs folder.
+5. All the individual pages can be found converted into PDF Documents inside the `pdfs` folder.
     ![created_pdfs](docs/created_pdfs.jpg)

 ---